No evidence for local $H_0$ anisotropy from Tully--Fisher or supernova distances: Methodology

 \subsection{Inference procedure}

 To sample the posterior distribution we use the \acl{NUTS} (\ac{NUTS};~\citealt{Hoffman_2011}) method of \ac{HMC} as implemented in the \texttt{numpyro}\footnote{\url{https://num.pyro.ai/en/latest/}} package~\citep{Phan_2019, Bingham_2019}, ensuring a Gelman--Rubin statistic $\hat{R}-1 \leq 0.001$ for convergence~\citep{Gelman_1992}.
+For each model, we run four independent chains with \num{1000} warm-up steps and \num{2000} sampling steps, typically yielding more than \num{4000} effective samples for the dipole and other parameters.
 We adopt a uniform prior on the zero-point dipole amplitude from 0 to 0.3 and sample its direction uniformly over the surface of a sphere.
 For all remaining parameters, we adopt uniform priors over sufficiently large ranges, except for $\sigma_v$, $\sint$ for which we adopt reference (and scale invariant) priors $\pi(x) \propto 1/x$.
 All these parameters are shared between both the isotropic and dipole models so their choice does not affect the Bayes factors between the models.

 We calculate the Bayesian evidence to quantify models' relative goodness-of-fit.
 This is the probability of the data $D$ given the model $M$: